Heroin Addiction and Abuse

 The use of heroin is often accompanied by serious consequences.
-Overdose, contraction of a disease, legal problems, and death are just a few of the serious problems that result from Heroin Abuse and Addiction.
-Deaths from Heroin use can occur at any time because the purity of the drug varies greatly and there is no way to determine how much will cause an overdose.
-This fact alone makes Heroin one of the deadliest drugs found anywhere in the world.
+Overdose, contraction of a disease, legal problems, and death are just a few of the serious problems that result from heroin abuse and addiction.
+Deaths from heroin use can occur at any time because the purity of the drug varies greatly and there is no way to determine how much will cause an overdose.
+This fact alone makes heroin one of the deadliest drugs found anywhere in the world.
+This is what makes finding a rehab for heroin addiction so vital if you know someone using the drug.

 - Wearing long sleeves even in the summer